 The United States remains the largest donor to the global HIV response, investing resources provided through the generosity of the American people with accountability, transparency, efficiency, and effectiveness.

 For more information, contact email@example.com.
-Follow the U.S. President’s Emergency Plan for AIDS Relief at and .
+Follow the U.S. President’s Emergency Plan for AIDS Relief at @PEPFAR and www.pepfar.gov .